 Raghee Horner of Simpler Futures says that "long-term interest rates are the next big trade," while Jim Cramer of Mad Money says that "there are tons of people who are late to trends by nature and adopt a trend after it's no longer in fashion."
 By jumping in and out of long-term investments like that, you're far more likely to lose your shirt than if you time your short-term plays just right.

 It's not so much about trying to catch the latest trend.
 It's not about becoming a webinar guru like Jason Fladlien or Liz Benny -- or even building out sales funnels or optimizing your conversions.
 Investing your money is more about paying careful attention to indicators that can really move the needle in the short term as opposed to the longer term.
-It's also about leveraging and hedging your investments the right way without putting too much risk on the line.
+It's also about leveraging and hedging your investments the right way without putting too much risk tolerance on the line.

 That doesn't mean that you don't need a long-term strategy.
 You definitely do.
-But if you're looking to create some momentum and generate some capital quickly, in the near term, then the following investment strategies might help you do just that.
+But if you're looking to create some momentum and generate some capital quickly, in the near term, then the following investment advice might help you do just that.

 1. Play the stock market.

 There are also ways to hedge your bets when it comes to playing the stock market.
 Whether you play the general market or you trade penny stocks, ensure that you set stop-loss limits to cut any potential for significant depreciations.
 Now, if you're an advanced trader, you likely understand that market makers often move stocks to play into either our fear of failure or our greed.
-And they'll often push a stock down to a certain price to enhance that fear and play right into their pockets.
+And they'll often push an individual stock down to a certain price to enhance that fear and play right into their pockets.

 When it comes to penny stocks, this is further exaggerated.
-So you have to understand what you're doing and be able to analyze the market forces and make significant gains.
+So you have to understand what you're doing and be able to analyze the market forces and make significant asset appreciation gains.
 Pay attention to moving averages.
 Often, when stocks break through 200-day moving averages, there's potential for either a large upside or a big downside.